allwomenstalk/twilight.allwomenstalk.com/tools/infinity/prompt.md

 Don't use words 'Introduction" or "Conclusion" in the outline items.
 Topics should be related but not the same as provided topic, get some variety.
 Use simple, easy to read language.
+Focus on topics that are not require visuals like photos or illustrations to be informative.